beyond-all-reason/teiserver/documents/tachyon/types.md

 * team_colour: colour
 * player: boolean
 * bonus: integer, default: 0 -- In spring this is 0-127, here it's an unsigned integer
-* sync: list(string) -- list of what is sync'd, not a list of what's missing
+* sync: map -- key represents the item with a value between 0-1 showing the percentage downloaded
 * faction: string
 * lobby_id: Lobby.id